jzoromski/jzoromski.github.io/docs/index.markdown

 Talks:
 <ul>
-  <li>Invited Speaker – AMS Spring Central Sectional Meeting Special Session on “Algebraic and Homological Perspectives with a view towards Geometry”, University of Kansas, 3/29/2025</li>
+  <li>Invited Speaker – AMS Spring Central Sectional Meeting Special Session on “Algebraic and Homological Perspectives with a view towards Geometry”, University of Kansas, 3/29/2025.
+Slides can be found <a href="/Equivariant2nTalk.pdf">here</a> </li>
   <li>"Monomial Cycles in Koszul Homology".
 Poster presentation, ALGECOM XXIV, University of Michigan, 11/09/2024, Poster can be found <a href="/MonomialCyclesPoster.pdf">here</a>
   <li>"A History of Calculus for Instructors".
 Graduate Student Seminar, University of Notre Dame, 11/27/2023, Slides can be found <a href="/HistoryOfCalc.pdf">here</a>
   <li>"Ideals With Linear Quotients".
 Graduate Student Algebra Seminar, University of Notre Dame, 4/24/2023</li>